ItzAndt/Luper-Tech/README.md

 # Luper-Tech
-This repository consist of all jobs done during traini gat Lupertech
+This repository consist of all jobs done during training at Lupertech